 Editor’s note: If you have read the superb book Life 3.0: Being Human in the Age of Artificial Intelligence by Max Tegmark or the excellent pair of blog posts by Tim Urban at Wait But Why, then you can probably skip this post.
 They were both very inspirational to this post and my views on where Artificial Intelligence (AI) fits within the context of our current and future world.
 If you have not yet read these, I encourage you to read on.
-I want to ensure my friends, family, acquaintances—really everyone—is thinking and talking about this, as it is the most important topic facing us.
+I want to ensure my friends, family, acquaintances—really everyone—are thinking and talking about this, as it is the most important topic facing us.

 I know this is a long post.
 If you can't commit, I have broken this post up into six smaller ones starting with this one.